Mosess Fishman: After World War II

 do something subversive and get back on it otherwise the public we are trying to reach, especially the youth constituency, will look askance at these 'revisionists' who have stopped being subversive and have a U.S. Court of Appeals that agrees we are not.

 Fishman and Wolff took up the cause of a Spaniard who had worked with them in the 1940s and was then in a Franco prison.
 This became a campaign to support all political prisoners in Franco's Spain, one that continued until the dictator died in 1975.

 In 1957 Fishman and Wolff organized the first reunion of the VALB since the 1940s.
 Though the organization VALB is no more these reunions still continue under the auspices of the Abraham Lincoln Brigade Archives.

 More and more veterans returned to the VALB beginning in the 1970s, freed by retirement from fear of firings and by legal victory from fear of overt harassment by the U.S. government.
 Fishman's organizing activities took him all over the United States, to a great many meetings and speaking engagements, especially in High Schools and colleges.

-Fishman became, for many, the public face of the VALB.
-He was a handsome, lean, well-dressed figure who spoke well and was happy to represent the organizations.
-Each year at the reunion it was Fishman who read out the roll of names of the surviving veterans and announced the deaths of those who had died since the previous year.